kulkal/Corona/readme.md

 * ~~Reflection~~

 ## Build
-* I used to use CMake before, considering to migrate to other build system.
+* I used to use CMake before, now considering to migrate to other build system.
 * Currently, it is just a vs solution.

 ## Third-party libs